 Combine your trip here with the Mirimar II boat cruise, where you’ll be able to travel along the river with interesting commentary about Brisbane for the perfect day.
 If you don’t fancy the commentary but want to get on the river, you can also opt for the Koala Express.
 Or do what we did and get both!

 Roma Street Parkland

-These stunning gardens are definitely worth a visit for some downtime.
+These stunning gardens are definitely worth a visit for some downtime in the City.
 Feels like it’s miles away but it is situated only 10 minutes from the CBD.
-The display of flowers in these gardens are beautiful and the various water features add that extra level of tranquility.
+The display of flowers in these gardens are beautiful and the various water features add that extra level of tranquillity.
 Spend some picnic time here and make use of the many public BBQ’s available too.

 The Fortitude Valley area shows the more funky side of Brisbane.
 It is a hub of activity, with everything from dive bars to chic rooftop cocktail vibes.
 There is also the Chinatown Mall, which is a hub of cosy Chinese eateries.
 Want to go more upmarket?
 There are plenty of upmarket European restaurants to choose from and if you want a chilled morning, there are brunch options galore.
 Throw in some art galleries and record stores and you get the picture…

 As with all botanical gardens, you can expect to see a beautiful array of plants and flowers here.
 Brisbane’s does not disappoint but one feature that really makes it stand out above others is the fairy-lit tree that elegantly glows at night.
 It is such a pretty feature and definitely makes for some unforgettable evening viewing.